 Detailed information on the development of the Special Collections can be found in the Special Collection Development Policy and its Annex.

-For further information about any of these collections, contact Ask the Library.
+For further information about any of these collections please have a look at the Archives and Special Collections guide or contact Ask the Library.

 This collection was created in consultation with local Aboriginal people.
 It contains culturally secret, sacred or sensitive materials; as well as materials that are considered racist, sexist, derogatory, abusive or offensive to Aboriginal and Torres Strait Islander peoples.
 It has been separated from the main collection in order to prevent causing offence to both Aboriginal and non-Aboriginal people, in accordance with Ethical Protocols for Working with Indigenous Australians - AIATSIS Collections.